ChristineLumen/Sentiment_Analysis_Python/README.md

 # Sentiment_Analysis_Python

 ### Project Overview
-This project is going to perform sentiment analysis by using VADER
+This project will perform sentiment analysis by comparing two models: VADER (a lexicon-based sentiment model) and RoBERTa (a pre-trained transformer model for sentiment classification).
+The goal is to determine which model provides more accurate and reliable results for the reviews.
 ### Data Source
 The dataset used for this analysis was downloaded from Kaggle.
 It contains detailed information including but not limited to customer's age, price range, location and reviews.
 In total, it includes 15 columns and 7,394 rows.